Scot Walker '90 October 21, 2019 8:49 AM updated: March 19, 2020 9:52 AM

-The oldest living female former student we know of is Marietta Gaffney Die '68 of Cedar Park, Texas, who will turn 102 in November 2019.
+Marietta Gaffney Die '68 of Cedar Park, Texas, who turned 102 in November 2019, is (to our knowledge) the oldest living female former student.
 She received a master's degree in education from A&M and has an Aggie legacy stretching through her children, grandchildren and great-grandchildren.
 We did a story in January of 2018 when, at the age of 100, she received her first Aggie Ring.
 You can read it here.

 Some records in The Association's database do not include birthdates.
 If you have information about other former students who may be among the oldest living Aggies, please email The Association at AggieNetwork@AggieNetwork.com.

 The oldest Aggie ever to have lived, as far as can be determined by Association records, was Col. Tom C. "Ike" Morris '33 of San Antonio.
 He passed away on Oct.
 20, 2019, at the age of 109 years.
 Read more about Col. Morris at tx.ag/IkeMorris33.